How to boil meat

 Time is taste.

-– Per Renhed, f d F12, The Restaurant, and more
+– Per Renhed, F12 in Stockholm, The Restaurant in London, and more

 More water, less to skim